possiblearyal/scolt/README.md

 }
 ```

-**COLTS Output:**
+**SCOLT Output:**
 ```
 #users{id,role}: 1,admin
 ```

 Notice how three identical objects become a single row.
-This is where COLTS shines.
+This is where SCOLT shines.

 ### Deep Nesting with References